agiledev-students-spring-2023/project-proposal-teamn/README.md

 ### Scope

 Not sure if this makes any sense since I have never done or created a similar project before.

+Interface

+Find Database for game infos and prices.

+Database integration to store the comments and reviews